Menu

 At the NCS, we rely on a teaching philosophy and structure that places the student at the heart of the learning process.
 This allows us to offer fully personalized training tailored to the needs and interests of the individual.
 This also allows each student to develop his or her full technical, physical and artistic potential.
 Our goal is to train highly qualified and versatile circus artists.

-Programs Who can register?
-Particularities
+Programs Particularities

 Program structure